 Twelve Variations on Samuel Richardson's Pamela

 A new play by Martin Crimp

 Directed by Katie Mitchell (Waves, Cleansed) with a cast including Cate Blanchett, who makes her National Theatre debut alongside Stephen Dillane returning to the National Theatre for the first time since The Coast of Utopia in 2002.

 Martin Crimp’s play breaks through the surface of contemporary debate to explore the messy, often violent nature of desire, and the fluid, complicated roles that men and women play.

 Using Richardson’s novel as a provocation, five characters act out a dangerous game of sexual domination and resistance.

 In the Dorfman from January 2019.
-Booking opens later this year.
+Booking details on production page.